mharen/mharen.github.io/_posts/2010/2010-11-09-adventures-in-unsubscribing-spoiler-it.md

 **Michael Haren said on 2010-11-09**

-@Math unfortunately this is through my corporate email so I can't &quot;report spam&quot; like I can in GMail.
+@Math unfortunately this is through my corporate email so I can't "report spam" like I can in GMail.
 I also don't really want to do that anyway because I *do* want the official messages, just not the marketing.

-@Sarah that's possible, but then: &quot;Never attribute to malice that which is adequately explained by stupidity.&quot; -Hanlon's Razor
+@Sarah that's possible, but then: "Never attribute to malice that which is adequately explained by stupidity." -Hanlon's Razor